- Department of Public Health

 Your first stop should be to Cal State East Bay’s Transfer Admission Requirements.
-Once you are set on attending Cal State East Bay and choose Health Sciences as your major, the following information can help you.
+Once you are set on attending Cal State East Bay and choose Public Health as your major, the following information can help you.

 You should meet with your current academic advisor at your current college or university to determine if you are able to take the equivalents of the following courses.
 Your current academic advisor will be able to look up whether or not courses at your current college or university will fulfill these requirements.